VinhhDo/Risk-Analysis-Project/README.md

 ### In order to identify a “fully repayment” customer and avoid risks associated with “Not fully repay” customer, the following factors must be considered as the company’s strategy.

- <br /> •	To limit transactions involving “Not Fully Repayment”, the company must target customers with Fewer Public Record .
-People without public record in financial such as bankruptcy, filings, tax liens, or judgments will be much higher chance to pay the loan back in full.

- <br /> •	The Debt-To-Income is another factor to consider.
-Customers with fully repayment often have the debt to income ratio (DTI) below 15% which means that the monthly installment less than 15% of their salary.

- <br /> •	Higher-interest rate have a higher chance of accumulating “Not Fully Repayment”. the company should be careful to engage in all leasing with interest rate above 15%.
+ <br /> •	The Debt-To-Income and Higher-interest rate are other factors to consider.
+Customers with full repayment often have the debt to income ratio (DTI) below 10% which means that the monthly installment less than 10% of their salary. the company should be careful to engage in all leasing with interest rate above 15%.

+ <br /> •	A lower monthly installment is another factor that determines “fully repayment” customer.
+The company should target customers with an monthly installment below $400.

  <br /> •	Moreover, the Fico scores of “fully repayment” customer starts from 685 to 740.
 As the result, People with high Fico scores will be safer when providing the loan.
 Additionally, the company need to avoid people who have Fico score less than 650.